ngustafson2023/nobrainer-zoo/README.md

 nobrainer-zoo register -m DDIG/SynthMorph/1.0.0 --model_type brains <path_to_moving> <path_to_fixed> <path_to_moved>
 ```

-pass the model specific options with `--options` argument to the model.
+and model-specific options with the `--options` argument:

 ```
 nobrainer-zoo predict -m neuronets/brainy/0.1.0 <path_to_input> <path_to_save_output> --options verbose block_shape=[128,128,128]